Submit paperwork and other documents related to your case.

 You will attend a success consultation at the Student Success Center to enhance your academic skills.
 You will schedule your appointment online, complete this consultation, and submit verification to the Office of Student Conduct and Academic Integrity.

 You will attend an appointment with the Writing Center.
 You will schedule your appointment online, complete the appointment and provide "proof of attendance."
 The Writing Center provides "proof of attendance" in the form of a post-session report that you must elect to have sent to our office email at firstname.lastname@example.org in order for you to receive credit for your sanction.

 Your project or essay will be related to academic integrity, ethics or honorable behavior in the discipline where the offense occurred.
 You will discuss the parameters of the project with a staff member, and your project will be evaluated by someone from our office.

 You'll be under a period of review and observation.
 You will also be given official notice that another Honor Code violation will likely result in a more severe outcome.
 You could possibly be suspended or expelled from the university.

 The statement "Violation of UofSC Honor Code" will appear below the grade on your transcript.
 The grade shall be treated in the same way as any grade would be for the purposes of Grade Point Average and determination of academic standing.

 Petition to Remove Transcription Notation Process

 You may petition to remove a transcript notation at least one calendar year after the resolution of the academic integrity case.
+To be eligible, students must also have completed the sanctions from their case.
 Students who have had another violation of the Honor Code after the notation has been sanctioned are ineligible to petition.Students filing a petition to remove a transcript notation will need to provide the following:

 - A personal statement (500 words) outlining how you have learned from the violation